 - Reviews developmental needs and designs, implements, and supports both internal and third-party applications and web services.

 - Develops and implements reporting data for management analysis.

-- Promoting shared services through the technical implementation of applications and services used by multiple system members.
+- Promoted shared services (to support document imaging, the Presidential Meritorious Awards Program, University-wide rate studies, account reconciliations, and payroll) through the technical implementation of applications and services used by multiple Texas A&M University System members.

 - Safety and Security